UK-Export-Finance/loan-servicing-prototype/README.md

 ## Running

-Run the applications with `docker-compose -f docker-compose.dev.yml up`
+Run the applications by running `npm start` in the repo root

-If the `package.json` of any application is updated the rebuild the dev container with `docker-compose -f docker-compose.dev.yml up --build`
+If the `package.json` of any application is updated the rebuild the dev container with `npm run start:rebuild`